agatakolohe/Vendors-Orders-PierresBakery.Solution/README.md

 ## Known Bugs

-No known bugs present
+VS Code has been a little buggy recently.
+If after cloning the repo and you are unable to compile restart VS Code.

 ## Support and Contact Details

-If any errors or bugs occur with installation delete both bin and obj folders and follow the Installing Packages and Run Console Application instructions again.
+If any errors or bugs occur with installation delete both bin and obj folders and follow the Installing Packages instructions again.
 Get help or report a bug you have found in the .NET platform at [.NET Support](https://dotnet.microsoft.com/platform/support).
 Or please email me, <agatakolohe@gmail.com>.

 ## Technologies Used